 The 138-room Georgian hotel was constructed by Freelan O. Stanley of Stanley Steamer fame on top of 35 pristine acres after his doctor ordered him to spend time in the fresh air of Estes Park when he came down with tuberculosis.
 He liked the area so much, he thought he’d stay.
 In fact, many who believe in the paranormal insist that Stanley can still be seen roaming the lobby and the Billiards room on some nights.
 Several guests have also reported to have seen the keys of a piano in the hotel’s ballroom moving by themselves.
 It is said that Stanley’s wife, Flora, would entertain guests on the piano when she was still living.

 Although The Timberline is the hotel that fans most closely relate to The Shining, it was actually used in only a few establishing shots; all interior scenes were shot at Elstree Studios in England using a mock-up of the Timberline’s exteriors.
-King, as it turns out, ended up hating Kubrick’s film so much that he supported a 1997 remake filmed at The Stanley Hotel, the place that inspired King to write The Shining in the first place.
+King, as it turns out, ended up hating Kubrick’s film so much that he produced a 1997 remake filmed at The Stanley Hotel, the place that had inspired him to write The Shining in the first place.

 Know Before You Go